Mint Mobile vs. US Mobile Cell Plans Review

 In short, Mint’s plans are a great deal for those who want a cheap plan with a decent amount of data.
 But those who need truly unlimited data or super-fast data speeds will probably want something different.

-US Mobile offers double the plans as Mint.
+US Mobile offers a large range of plans compared to Mint.
 Users can choose between limited, unlimited, or shared data plans, ranging from 2GB to 100GB of high-speed data.
-Take a look at this chart to see some of the company’s most popular offerings.
+To get the biggest discount, you do need to pay a year's worth of bills upfront.

-Users will find the most value in US Mobile when they add multiple lines.
 When you compare single-line accounts, Mint Mobile offers more for less.
-For example, US Mobile's cheapest unlimited plan, Unlimited Starter, costs $29 a month for one line with 35GB of priority data.
-Mint Mobile's $30 Unlimited plan is just a buck more but offers 40GB of high-speed data.
+For example, US Mobile's cheapest unlimited plan, Unlimited Flex, costs $17.50 a month for one line with 10GB of priority data.
+Mint Mobile's $15 Unlimited plan is a little bit cheaper, but offers 40GB of high-speed data.
 Mint Mobile is the better choice for a simple, affordable unlimited plan.

-But if users want truly unlimited data, multiple lines on US Mobile's Unlimited Premium offer the most value.
-The Unlimited Premium plan with 100GB of priority data and 50GB of hotspot data costs $50 for one line.
-At that price, you might as well pay for a major carrier and get the extra perks.
-However, when you add at least three lines, you get Unlimited Premium for just $40 a month.
+But if users want truly unlimited data, US Mobile's Unlimited Premium offers the most value.
+The Unlimited Premium plan with 100GB of priority data and 50GB of hotspot data costs $32.50 for one line.

 Comparing Mint Mobile and US Mobile’s unlimited plans